 Of course, the Scare Games competition plays out in conventional fashion.
 The winner will not surprise you, but the event’s intentionally underwhelming climax might.
-Even when embracing formula material, Pixar manages to add unexpected layers to their storytelling.
+Even when embracing formula material, Pixar manages to add unexpected layers to its storytelling.
 To call the material predictable misses the point.
 Director Dan Scanlon, his team of co-writers, and Pixar’s small mass of animators have embraced the cliché college movie genre to once again explore the oddity and charm of the world and characters they established in 2001.
-Foremost are Mike and Sulley, two friends who at first despise each other but through the course of the film become best friends.
-Mike’s serious minded and by-the-book approach to scaring is aggravated by what comes naturally to the smart-alecky jock Sulley.
+Foremost are Mike and Sulley, two friends who at first despise each other but, through the course of the film, become best friends.
+Mike’s serious-minded and by-the-book approach to scaring is aggravated by what comes naturally to the smart-alecky jock Sulley.
 Crystal and Goodman are once again a perfect odd couple.
-Animation aside, Pixar does such an extraordinary job developing these characters that they feel three-dimensional in ways most live-action films cannot hope to grasp (and without need for insufferable 3D glasses).
+Animation aside, Pixar does such an extraordinary job developing these characters that they feel three-dimensional in ways most live-action films cannot hope to grasp (and without the need for insufferable 3D glasses).